400k+

 2,500+ companies trust REVELO with their tech hiring needs

-An AI product engineer sits at the boundary between machine learning and product development, embedding AI capabilities into the features users actually interact with.
-They're not building models from scratch — they're making AI work inside products in ways that feel natural, reliable, and worth the compute cost.
+An AI product engineer embeds machine learning capabilities into the features users actually interact with, owning the integration layer between models and the application.
+Their job is making AI work inside products in ways that feel natural, reliable, and worth the compute cost.
+The model-building lives with ML engineers; they own everything downstream.

-Day-to-day, they integrate LLM outputs into application workflows, build evaluation frameworks that measure whether AI features actually help users, run A/B tests on AI-powered experiences, manage the latency and cost tradeoffs that come with calling models in real time, and design graceful fallbacks for when AI gets it wrong.
-The work requires thinking about UX as much as ML.
+Day-to-day, they wire LLM outputs into application workflows, build evaluation frameworks that measure whether AI features actually help users, run A/B tests on AI-powered experiences, and manage the latency and cost tradeoffs that come with calling models in real time.
+They also design what happens when the model gets it wrong.
+The work demands thinking about UX as much as ML.

 What makes a strong AI product engineer is the ability to ship AI features that users trust.
-They've built systems where AI suggestions improve conversion without frustrating users, designed responsible AI practices that flag harmful outputs, and know when AI adds genuine value to a product versus when it's adding complexity without improving the user experience.
+They've built systems where AI suggestions lift conversion without frustrating users, flagged outputs that would have caused real harm, and walked away from features where AI just added complexity for its own sake.

-Revelo connects you with nearshore AI product engineers who've shipped AI features real users depend on.
+Revelo connects you with nearshore AI product engineers who've shipped AI features real users rely on.
 They work in your timezone, iterate fast, and bring the judgment to know what to build and what to skip.
-Better AI products, built faster, with less risk.
+You ship better AI products, faster, with less risk of building the wrong thing.

-What Does It Cost to Hire an AI Product Developer?
+What Does It Cost to Hire an AI Product Engineer?

 Latin American AI product engineers cost $117,200 to $194,100 per year all-in, including salary, benefits, compliance, and management fees.
 Senior talent from Brazil, Argentina, and Mexico falls in the $136,200 to $194,100 range, while mid-level engineers run $126,700 to $184,600.
 These figures represent US-facing roles requiring English fluency and real-time timezone overlap, not local-market rates.

 Nearshore savings for AI product roles are more moderate than for traditional engineering.
-Comparing all-in costs against US Total Employer Cost — which layers benefits, payroll taxes, and recruitment onto base salary — companies typically see 20 to 35 percent savings, with the biggest gap at mid-level and senior hires.
+Comparing all-in costs against US Total Employer Cost, which layers benefits, payroll taxes, and recruitment onto base salary, companies typically see 20 to 35 percent savings.
+The biggest gap shows up at mid-level and senior hires.

-Why Hire AI Product Developers in Latin America?
+Why Hire AI Product Engineers in Latin America?

-Product engineering culture has matured rapidly across Latin America, and the intersection of AI and user experience is where the region's strongest engineers are now concentrating.
-Brazil, Argentina, and Mexico have growing communities of AI product engineers who build AI-powered features end to end — from model integration through frontend interaction design.
-The region's startup ecosystems in São Paulo and Buenos Aires reward engineers who think in user outcomes, not just model metrics.
+Product engineering culture has matured rapidly across Latin America, and AI-powered user experiences are where the region's strongest engineers are now concentrating.
+Brazil, Argentina, and Mexico have growing communities of AI product engineers who build AI-powered features end to end, from model integration through frontend interaction design.
+The region's startup scenes in São Paulo and Buenos Aires reward engineers who think in user outcomes alongside model metrics.

 AI product work requires constant calibration between what the model can do and what the user actually needs.
 That feedback loop collapses when your engineer shares your timezone.
 Design reviews, user testing debriefs, and feature prioritization calls all happen live instead of becoming stale documents no one revisits.

 Start with AI UX.
 Ask candidates how they decide what the AI should do automatically versus what it should surface for the user to confirm.
-Weaker answers default to a chat box.
-Stronger answers talk about confidence thresholds, progressive disclosure, and designing interactions where the user stays in control without being slowed down.
+Strong answers talk about confidence thresholds, progressive disclosure, and designing interactions where the user stays in control without being slowed down.
 This reveals whether they think about AI as a product or just an API call.

 Then explore evaluation.
 How do they measure whether an AI feature actually helps users?
 Ask them to walk through setting up an A/B test where one variant uses a more expensive model.
 How do they balance cost per request against satisfaction metrics?
 What do they do when qualitative feedback contradicts the numbers?